 The results are improved performance and outcomes.
 People are equipped to show up and deliver their best work.

 Kimberly inspires even the toughest critics and is often the most remembered and talked about speaker at any event!

-After surviving a childhood of dysfunction and poverty, Kimberly became a CEO at the age of 26 years, only to have an employee commit fraud and then die by suicide.
-She rebuilt the organization into a powerhouse, only to be fired when she stood up to harassment.
+After a dysfunctional childhood living in poverty, Kimberly became a CEO and highly regarded community leader by the age of 26 years.
+Two years later her employee committed major fraud, and then died by suicide.
+While struggling with PTSD, Kimberly rebuilt the organization into a powerhouse, only to be fired when she stood up to harassment.
 During the 7-year legal battle that followed, she lead an award-winning oral history project at the same time that her husband became terminally ill.
-They worked with medical teams across Canada to extend his life another 7 years until he passed away on November 6, 2021.
+She also made a political run 30 years in the making, only to finish in second place.
+After working with medical teams across Canada to extend her husband’s life another 7 years, he passed away on November 6, 2021.

 2022 was Kimberly’s most successful year in business, at the same time that she was reeling from grief and caregiver burnout, and a little thing called a pandemic!
 How?